KyTDK/Moderator-Bot/README.md

   Tracks joins, leaves, bans, deletions, edits, timeouts, and invite usage.

 * **Custom Settings**
-  Slash-command-driven configuration for rules, thresholds, exclusions, models, and more.
+  Slash-command-driven configuration for rules, thresholds, exclusions, and more.

 * **Private API Pool**
-  Users can contribute OpenAI keys (encrypted) to increase moderation capacity.
+  Users can contribute OpenAI keys (encrypted) to a shared pool to increase moderation capacity.
+Guild-level keys are not used.

 ---